oconnor663/arc_mutex_talk/README.md

     - C++ and Rust both have to be careful with "capture by value" vs "capture by reference".
 Thus the `move` keyword.
     - EXERCISE: Can we remove the `move` keyword?
 No.
+    - EXERCISE: Can we get rid of the Arc?
+No. Same lifetime error.
 - Arc has two jobs
     - "act like" a shared reference
     - free the object in drop()